ImmortalMan01/mod-plugin/README.md

 Words within a small Levenshtein distance can also trigger the filter.
 The `blocked-word-distance` option (default `1`) controls how many edits are allowed when comparing each token to a blocked word.
+Enable `use-stemming` if you want the filter to also match simple word stems.
+For example a blocked word of `run` will also match `running` or `runner` when stemming is active.
 You can also prefix and suffix an entry with `/` to use a regular expression.
 These regex patterns are matched against the normalized text.
 For example